vmstio/vmstio/docus/content/rules/process.md

 ## Appeals

 Users can appeal actions of moderators.
-In such cases actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation the appeal by be accepted or denied.
+In such cases actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation the appeal may be accepted or denied.

 ## Brand Accounts